s1ntaxe770r/blog/content/posts/lamport.md

 Part of why this post even exists is because I needed an excuse to implement a Lamport clock, which we will get to shortly.

 ## Implementing  a Lamport Clock
-I highly doubt my implementation is great but reading and implementing concepts from and academic paper was a fun exercise.
+I highly doubt my implementation is great, but reading and implementing concepts from an academic paper was a fun exercise.

-I began by creating an enum to represent of the three possible events the paper outlines:
+I began by creating an enum to represent the three possible events the paper outlines:
 ```go
 type Event int